liliakai/whispersystems.org/_posts/2013-10-23-winter-break-of-code.md

 ## You should also know...

-We understand that it requires commitment in order to travel great distance and spend a week with people you might not already know.
+We understand that it requires commitment in order to travel a great distance and spend a week with people you might not already know.
 We'll work hard to ensure that the infrastructure is set up well in order to make this week great, but we also want to set the framework for the expectations we believe we should have for each other: